History of voting in New Zealand: Changes to local government elections

 Peter Fraser's Labour Party passed the Local Elections and Polls Amendment Act 1944, replacing the restriction that only land-owning ratepayers in county areas could vote in local elections, with a three-month residency qualification.
 It also allowed employees to stand for election to the local body employing them.
 It was strongly opposed by farmers, and Oroua Council even advocated a rates and taxes strike.
 The Act resulted in a significant extension of the franchise, especially in rural towns.

 As described in the Local elections in New Zealand article, an individual who owns more than one property may still be eligible to vote in more than one voting area for local elections.

 Overseas voting

 The Electoral Act 1956 allowed New Zealanders to vote from overseas: it functioned predominantly as a consolidatory and simplifying act.
 During both world wars, military personnel serving overseas had been able to vote, but prior to 1956 civilians could not vote from overseas.
 Currently, a New Zealand citizen loses eligibility to vote while overseas if they have been out of the country for more than three consecutive years.

+Immigrants

+Due to a ban preventing Chinese people becoming naturalised New Zealand citizens, the Chinese were not allowed to vote from 1908 to 1952.